 (5) An SEB panel or consultant functions as a fact-finding arm of the committee in a specialized area of the committee's responsibilities.
 Panels are established or consultants named when a particular area requires deeper analysis than the committee can provide.

 (6) The total of all such evaluators (committees, panels, consultants, etc. excluding SEB voting members and ex officio members) shall be limited to a maximum of 20, unless approved in writing by the Assistant Administrator for Procurement.
 Requests to exceed the evaluation team size limitation shall provide a detailed justification and shall be sent to the Headquarters Office of Procurement, Program Operations Division.

 (e) Voting members.

 (1) Voting members of the SEB shall include people who will have key assignments on the project to which the acquisition is directed.
-However, it is important that this should be tempered to ensure objectivity and to avoid an improper balance.
+However, it is important that the appointment of members be tempered to ensure objectivity and to avoid an improper balance.
 It may even be appropriate to designate a management official from outside the project as SEB Chairperson.